BradROlbrey/Photo-Machine/readme.md

+## Photogrammetry Machine

-After discovering the concept of photogrammetry - synthesizing pictures of an object or scene to make a 3D model of it - I decided to make a robot that would take pictures of items for me, so I could have 3D models of them!
+After discovering the concept of photogrammetry - synthesizing pictures of an object or scene to make a 3D model of it - I decided to make a robot to take pictures of items for me, so I could have 3D models of them!

-A Raspberry Pi with a camera module controls an Arduino over I2C.
+A Raspberry Pi with a camera module takes pictures and controls an Arduino over I2C.
 Between each picture, the pi signals the Arduino to move the camera.
 The Arduino controls two TMC2208 stepper drivers, each of which controls a stepper motor.
 One motor is for rotating the armature around the object, and the other is for moving the camera up and down the armature.
 In this manner, pictures can be taken all around an object.
 I decided to spin the camera around the object instead of simply spinning the object itself; this way the background moves with the image, so as to not confuse the image processing software.

-The pictures are then imported into [Meshroom](https://alicevision.org/) (I had no part in creating this), which constructs a textured 3D model of the object from the images.
+The Pi also provides Ethernet/USB so I can conveniently get those pictures to a more powerful computer.
+The pictures are imported into [Meshroom](https://alicevision.org/) (I had no part in creating this), which processes them to construct a textured 3D model of the object.

-I 3D modeled all printed parts in Autodesk Inventor and printed them on my Prusa MK3.
+The orange pieces in the pictures below are all parts I 3D modeled in Autodesk Inventor and 3D printed on my Prusa MK3.

-### How It Works
+## How It Works

 This is the setup of the first design.
 ![setup](https://github.com/BradROlbrey/Photo-Machine/blob/v1_results/setup.png?raw=true)